Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Temporally pulsated spatial perturbation generates permanent deformation in viscoelastic tissue

-To directly connect the analytical deformation with experimentally accessible parameters such as motility, we first identify $\tau_1$ with the stress relaxation time, $\tau_s$.
+To connect this analytical deformation with experimentally accessible parameters such as motility, we identify $\tau_1$ with the stress-relaxation time, $\tau_s$.
 From Fig.~\ref{fig:viscoelasticity}(b), we established that $\tau_s$ scales inversely with motility, $\mathcal{M}$, i.e. $\tau_s \sim 1/\mathcal{M}$.
-Substituting this relation into the analytical expression yields a compact scaling form for the steady-state deformation amplitude:
+Substituting this relation into Eq.~\ref{eqn:final_deformation_tau1} yields a compact scaling form for the steady-state deformation amplitude:

 It is important to note that the analytical deformation, calculated at the end of a single $\tauoff$ interval, represents the elementary contribution per cycle.
-Over multiple cycles, this deformation accumulates to set the long-term behavior; however, the underlying scaling laws with $\mathcal{M}$ and $k_0$ remain unaffected. \\ This expression reveals several key features.
-For any finite $\tauon$, the material exhibits a nonzero residual deformation at the end of each actuation cycle.
-Such residual deformations accumulate over successive cycles, potentially leading to lasting morphological transformations.
-In addition, the deformation amplitude scales linearly with the inverse of the fast relaxation timescale $\tau_1$.
-Finally, Relation~\ref{eqn:final_deformation} emphasizes the spatial dependence of the response: in the limit $k_0 \to \infty$ (corresponding to short-wavelength perturbations), the deformation amplitude vanishes.
-Together, these results predict that the timescale of cellular relaxation and the wavelength of external forcing jointly determine the efficiency of morphogenetic remodeling.
+Over multiple cycles, this deformation accumulates to set the long-term behavior; however, the underlying scaling laws with $\mathcal{M}$ and $k_0$ remain unaffected.

+This scaling relation highlights several key features.
+First, for any finite $\tauon$, the material retains a nonzero residual deformation after each actuation cycle, enabling cumulative and potentially permanent shape changes.
+Second, the deformation amplitude increases linearly with the inverse of the fast relaxation timescale $\tau_1$, indicating that faster-relaxing tissues respond more strongly to pulsatile forcing.
+Finally, Eq.~\ref{eqn:final_deformation} emphasizes the strong spatial dependence of the response: in the limit $k_0 \to \infty$ (short-wavelength perturbations), the deformation amplitude vanishes.
+Together, these results demonstrate that the interplay between cellular relaxation timescales and the spatial wavelength of external forcing jointly determines the efficiency of morphogenetic remodeling.

-\subsection{Active Vertex Model Tissue Validates Analytical Prediction}
+\subsection{Active vertex model tissue validates analytical prediction}